ItalianSpaceAstronauticsAssociation/smf2_to_flarum/README.md

 ## Attachments
 Attachment management is not part of flarum core.
 In order to have attachments functionality in flarum the "Image Upload" extension has to be installed and enabled (see https://discuss.flarum.org/d/1836-flagrow-image-uploader-for-flarum-forum-messages).

-The migration script exports only *image* attachments, since no other attachment type is supported by the extension at the moment.
+The migration script exports only *image* attachments, since no other attachment type is supported at the moment.
 Files are extracted from single or multiple directory attachment system of SMF/SMF2 then stored in a directory named "images".

 From this directory the attachments shall be manually copied in "assets/images" directory of your flarum installation.

 ## Help us
 Feel free to contribute to this project!